 Sharbat-e Tokhme Sharbati

 One of a kind is called Sharbat-e Tokhme Sharbati, made of Chia Seed- a kind of herbal seed.
 The hydrated seeds become jelly in the water.
 This healthy syrup is very popular in the summer.
-It is an appetizer, and a good source of Potassium, Sodium, Calcium, Vitamin A, Vitamin B12, and Carbohydrate.
+It is an appetizer, and a good source of Potassium, Sodium, Calcium, Vitamin A, Vitamin B12, and carbohydrates.
 It is good for reducing blood pressure as well.

 Sharbat-e Khakshir (Sisymbrium irio, known as London Rocket), the Persian Refreshing Summer Drink

-Sharbat-e Khakshir is a thirst quencher drink that is very popular against the heat and dehydration during the hot summer days.
+Sharbat-e Khakshir is a thirst quencher drink that is very popular against heat and dehydration during hot summer days.
 Of course, this delicious soothing drink with its many health benefits is enjoyable all through the year.
 It will be more refreshing when it is served with lightly sweetened cold water, a touch of rose water, and ice cubes.
 As the tiniest reddish-brown seeds of Khakshir sit at the bottom of the glass, stirring up is recommended while drinking.
 Stir and watch the beautiful dance of Khakshir seeds in the water, take a sip and enjoy!

 Sekanjabin: the Sweet and Sour Traditional Persian Drink

 Sekanjabin is one of the oldest sweet and sour syrups in Iran, dating back to the ancient times.
-It’s a combination of mint extract, vinegar (serkeh) and angebin (that is the natural honey). sharbat-e Sekanjabin is usually served in the summer.
+It’s a combination of mint extract, vinegar (serkeh), and angebin (that is the natural honey). sharbat-e Sekanjabin is usually served in the summer.
 It is very common in the southern cities of Iran where the summer is longer and hotter.
 Sekanjabin is not just syrup; it is also a good source of vitamins with medicinal values of healing power.
 Having Sekanjabin syrup with romaine lettuce has not only been an afternoon ritual in the summer in Iran for a long time but also it has been one of the delicious customs on the thirteenth and the last day of Nowruz.

 Abdoogh Khiar, Persian Cold Yogurt Soup with Cucumbers, Herbs, crushed Walnuts & Raisins

-Abdoogh khiar is a chilled yogurt soup with lots of aromatic fresh herbs, diced cucumbers, chopped radishes, crushed walnuts and sweet golden raisins topped with dried rose petals and served with pieces of dried/toasted flatbread.
+Abdoogh khiar is a chilled yogurt soup with lots of aromatic fresh herbs, diced cucumbers, chopped radishes, crushed walnuts, and sweet golden raisins topped with dried rose petals and served with pieces of dried/toasted flatbread.
 In the summertime, whit high-temperature long days, this traditional summer recipe refreshes you and keeps you cool during the hot summer holiday.